apache/druid/docs/api-reference/tasks-api.md

 #### URL
 <code class="getAPI">GET</code> `/druid/indexer/v1/task/{taskId}/status`

 Retrieves the status of a task given the task ID.
-It returns a JSON object with the task's current state, task type, datasource, and other relevant metadata.
+It returns a JSON object with the task's status code, runner status, task type, datasource, and other relevant metadata.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->